DC Campalooza 2021

-Look over the sessions below, taking careful note of which grades each one covers.
-Grades indicated under each session apply to the grade a camper just completed in the 2018-2019 school year.
+Please carefully review the sessions below by taking careful note of what grades each one covers.
+Grades indicated under each session apply to the grade a camper completed in the 2020-2021 school year.
 Once you have selected the sessions you want, scroll to the bottom of the page and indicate your selection through the drop-down box.
+Don’t forget to sign up for your free T-shirt on the registration page!

 **Campers staying all day will be responsible for bringing a sack lunch.

 You don’t have to wait until high school to discover the fun of flying drones or understand the science behind it.
-DC Graduate Max Johnson will lead the camp, and be joined each day by high-level commercial and military aeronautics professionals each sharing their passion for UAV and engineering.
-The five-day adventure will equip you with knowledge of flight through interactive, hands-on activities, and a field trip to the Wright Brothers Airport where you’ll see flight in action and get to sit in a real cockpit.
+DC graduate Max Johnson will lead the camp and be joined each day by high-level commercial and military aeronautics professionals — each sharing their passion for UAV and engineering.
+This session will equip you with knowledge of flight through interactive, hands-on Biblically-integrated activities, and a field trip to the Wright Brothers Airport where you’ll see flight in action and get to sit in a real cockpit.
 Oh, and did we mention, you’ll get your own drone to keep?
 Take advantage of this awesome opportunity before lift off!
-Secure your spot today – this session sold out last year!
+Secure your spot today – this session sold out in 2019!

 AM Session: 5th to 8th grade

-This camp will teach basic instruction of aviation principles and concepts that relate to flying an aircraft, and understanding navigation, weather and the airport environment.
+Ever wanted to fly, taking in God’s creation from a plane thousands of feet in the air?
+Becoming a pilot isn’t something that you have to wait to start.
+This camp will teach basic instruction of aviation principles and concepts that relate to flying an aircraft, and understanding navigation, weather, and the airport environment.
 The goal of this session is to expose students to the world of aviation through hands-on activities, which include ground instruction from an actual flight instructor, meeting and engaging with an airline pilot, and ultimately flying a plane with the help of an instructor.
 Parents are welcome to attend the airport flight portion on the final day of camp to see their student fly!

 PM Session: 8th – 12th grade